ropensci/crul/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 4 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
+* I have run R CMD check on the 7 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
 No problems were found.
 The maintainers are me.

 ---

-This version makes many minor improvements, including more documentation, correct URL encoding, and better parsing of HTTP headers.
+This version adds methods for asynchronous HTTP requests, and fixes some bugs.

 Thanks!
 Scott Chamberlain